🐴 Horse 3.0: as many windows as you like, one shared sidebar.See what’s new →

 -- Beth McClelland, researcher

-If the comparison above sounds like your daily experience: try Horse free for two weeks.
-If it doesn't, the ADHD hub or the broader neurodivergent hub might fit better.
+If the comparison above sounds like your daily experience, try Horse free for two weeks; card required, cancel any time before it bills.
+If it doesn’t, the ADHD hub or the broader neurodivergent hub might fit better.
+(Still figuring out which category fits at all?
+Neurotypical vs neurodivergent is the one-page primer.)
 The point is to find the right shape, not to oversell the same shape to everyone.

 Related Reading